What Can I Do to Get My License Reinstated in Ohio?

 Driver’s License Reinstatement in Ohio: An Overview of the Process

 There is a basic process to get your Ohio driver’s license reinstated.
-As explained by the Ohio Department of Public Safety, the reinstatement requirements for getting your driver’s license back are as follows:
+As explained by the Ohio Bureau of Motor Vehicles (BMV), the reinstatement requirements for getting your driver’s license back are as follows:

 1. You must wait for the suspension period to pass by